 500D, while half the weight, is usually sufficiently abrasion-resistant.
 The other part of the lightweight mystery lies in a material called LiteLok.
 LiteLok weighs 30% less than 500D Cordura, is water-resistant, and is just as abrasion-resistant.

-How that black magic happens is in the realm of a chemist or a mad scientist and definitely outside of my purview; that’s okay; my concern is with weight and durability.
+That black magic happens in the realm of a chemist or a mad scientist and definitely outside of my purview; that’s okay; my concern is with weight and durability.

 The GGG MPC originally came in coyote, black, Multicam, and a couple of Kryptek patterns.
 Kryptek options are no longer available, but other patterns are (depending on where you shop).
 There may be some in Ranger Green or LE Blue by now, I’m not sure.

-Note for purists: the coyote example that I have is indiscernible in hue from that of many other quality manufacturers.
+Note for purists: my coyote example is indiscernible in hue from that of many other quality manufacturers.

 Minimalist Plate Carrier Design

 The design is fairly straightforward: the front and back sides of the carrier are (basically) mirror images of each other with some minor variance.
 Plates load in from the bottom and secured via a Velcro flap.
 There’s enough Velcro that a slightly taller or shorter ballistic plate than usual can be accommodated.
 Inside the carrier is a soft mesh that will help keep you cool and thick webbing that attaches and adjusts via Velcro rides over the shoulders.

 There are the typical webbing and Fastex buckles on the sides for fit and a generous amount of elastic that allows for dynamic movement while keeping everything secure.
 Stitching is doubled up on the corners and other high-stress parts of the carrier to increase longevity.